ReactTraining/react-workshop/courses/fundamentals/03-controlled-vs-uncontrolled/exercise/README.md

 Tip: Remember, a field is said to be "controlled" if it has a `value` prop (which means it also needs an `onChange`).
 However, in some cases a field could have an `onChange` without a `value` prop and that would NOT be considered "controlled" since it doesn't have a `value` prop.

+Also, did you remember to shut down the exercise from #2 and start #3?
+Easy mistake since the exercises are on similar UI.

 ## Task:

 1. Open `CheckoutBilling.js`.
 This file has almost the same ending point as the final for the state exercise we did earlier.
 The only difference is that it doesn't hide the shipping form when `sameAsBilling` is `true`.